Barca vs. Madrid threatened by political protest - WHIZ News

 Catalan separatists are planning to gather in large numbers around the Camp Nou and possibly carry out actions inside Barcelona’s stadium on Wednesday when Real Madrid comes to play in one of the most watched matches of the season.

-Police have prepared a 3,000-strong special detail involving police and private security staff to try to ensure that the team buses can arrive on time and that nothing interrupts the match.
+Police have prepared a 3,000-strong special detail involving police and private security staff to try to ensure the team buses arrive on time and nothing interrupts the match.

+Madrid and Barcelona will be staying at the same hotel before the match, one very close to the Camp Nou.
+Some local media reports said the teams would arrive together at the stadium for security reasons.

 The match was already postponed from its original date on Oct.
 26 because of fears that separatists, then in the midst of a week of violent protests, would disrupt the game.

-The clubs are level at the top of the Spanish standings ahead of the game after a weekend in which both were held to draws.
-Barcelona was held 2-2 at Real Sociedad on Saturday, and Madrid needed a last-gasp goal by Benzema to draw 1-1 at Valencia on Sunday.
+The clubs are level at the top of the Spanish standings after a weekend in which both were held to draws.
+Barcelona and Real Sociedad went 2-2 on Saturday, and Madrid needed a last-gasp goal by Benzema to draw at Valencia 1-1 on Sunday.

 CRAZY CLÁSICOS